-- a Following the conclusion of an Annual Plan, the distribution company shall report on the following items to the PUC no later than May 1 of the following year: - (1) Comparison of the distribution company's projections for total energy savings likely to be delivered during the program year and the budget to deliver those savings, developed for the Annual Plan pursuant to Section 3.4.a.ii of these Standards, to actual energy efficiency savings and budget during the program year; - (2) If the distribution company's projections for total energy savings and budget varied from actual savings and budget, a description of the variance and, where applicable, an explanation of the cause of such variance; - (3) If the distribution company's projections for total energy savings and budget varied from actual savings and budget, an explanation of any adjustments the company made to its own Annual Plan programming (savings goals, incentive levels, or budgets) in response to such variance; - b.
-Following the conclusion of a Three-Year EE Plan, the distribution company shall compare actual performance to planned performance for each of the three component Annual Plans, considering the following measures of performance: total energy savings, cost of energy savings, and value of energy savings.
+- a.
+Following the conclusion of an Annual Plan, the distribution company shall report on the following items to the PUC no later than May 1 June 1 of the following year: - (1) Comparison of the distribution company's projections for total portfolio lifetime energy savings likely to be delivered during the program year and the budget to deliver those savings, developed for the Annual Plan pursuant to Section 3.4.a.ii of these Standards, to actual energy efficiency savings and budget during the program year; - (2) If the distribution company's projections for total portfolio lifetime energy savings and budget varied by more than 10% from actual savings and budget, a description of the variance and, where applicable, an explanation of the cause of such variance; - (3) If the distribution company's projections for total portfolio lifetime energy savings and budget varied from actual savings and budget by more than 10%, an explanation of any adjustments the company made to its own Annual Plan programming (savings goals, incentive levels, or budgets) in response to such variance; - b.
+Following the conclusion of a Three Year EE Plan, the distribution company shall compare actual performance to planned performance for each of the three component.
+Annual Plans, considering the following measures of performance: total energy savings, cost of energy savings, and value of energy savings.
 When comparing planned performance to actual performance, the distribution company shall use the most up-to-date avoided cost estimates and claimable savings estimates.
 The distribution company shall report results to the PUC no later than May 1 of the following year.

-ac.
-The distribution company, in consultation with the Council, will may propose the additional content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all Energy Efficiency and Conservation Procurement resources that are lower cost than supply.
+eb.
+The distribution company, in consultation with the Council, may propose additional content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented.

-xixii.Multi-year strategies
+xii.
+Multi-year strategies

-- a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
-In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company may separately provide budgets and targets for multiyear strategies.
+- a.
+The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
+In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company may separately provide budgets and targets for multi-year strategies.

-xiixiii.
+xiii.
 Testimony

-- a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios; - (2) Prudence; - (2)(3) Equity; - (3)(4) Reliability; - (4)(5) Environmental Responsibility; and - (5)(6) Cost of Additional Supply compared to measures, programs, and portfolios - Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.
+- a.
+The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios; - (2) Prudence; - (3) Reliability; - (4) Environmental Responsibility; and - (5) Cost of Additional Supply compared to measures, programs, and portfolios - b.
+Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.